For academic and community-based physicians and researchers worldwide interested in conducting their own research to apply for research support. See

 - Educational Fellowships for Practicing Physicians

 - P.S.I.F.
 Fellowship for Translational Research

 In general, PSI applications from London researchers should be submitted through the Lawson Health Research.
-For more information, visit the PSI Foundation web-page.
+For more information, visit the PSI Foundation.

-If you are aware of any funding opportunities pertaining to Psychiatry not captured above, please email Lindsay Cecile for inclusion.
+If you are aware of any funding opportunities pertaining to Psychiatry not captured above, please email Nicole Snake for inclusion.